-The memorial for Benington Village takes the form of a Brass tablet mounted in an Oak Frame The tablet is etched in balck with the names of the fallen.
+The Memorial for Benington Village takes the form of a Brass tablet mounted in an Oak Frame The tablet is etched in black with the names of the fallen.
 Originally the memorial hung in Benington Church but, in recent years the church has been declared redundant.
 The memorial was then removed to Freiston Church where it currently resides.
 Local Benington residents are now in the process of acquiring the church from the diocese and hope to have the memorial returned to its rightful place.

 The names inscribed on the memorial are listed below: